ngockerman/cmps2200-recitation-05/recitation-05.md

 **1b)**

-Compare running times using `compare-qsort` between variants of Quicksort and the provided implementation of selection sort (`ssort`).
+Compare running times using `compare-sort` between variants of Quicksort and the provided implementation of selection sort (`ssort`).
 Perform two different comparisons: a comparison between sorting methods using